CCGenetics/guidelines-genetic-diversity-indicators/docs/Theoretical background/Theoretical-background.md

 ---

 # Theoretical background
+{: .no_toc }

-This section has a brief theoretical background on:
+This section has a brief theoretical background on the genetic diversity indicators.

-* Ne 500 indicator
-* Populations maintained indicator
-* What is a population